lamdat-tech/easy-azure-devops-backup-docs/getting-started.md

-# Getting Started with Azure DevOps Backup & Restore
+# Getting Started with Azure DevOps Backup & Restore CLI

-This guide will walk you through setting up and using the Azure DevOps Backup & Restore utility for the first time.
+This guide covers the command-line interface (CLI) for Azure DevOps Backup & Restore.

+> **💡 Recommended Approach:** For most users, we recommend using the **Azure Pipeline Tasks** instead of the CLI for automated, scheduled backups.
+See the [Pipeline Integration Guide](./pipeline-integration.md) to get started with pipeline tasks.
+>
+> **Use this CLI guide if you need:**
+> - Manual backup/restore operations
+> - Scripting outside of Azure Pipelines
+> - On-demand operations without pipeline setup

 ## Table of Contents